 She also wrote Grace from the Garden: Changing the World One Garden at a Time (Rodale Publishing), which provides excellent examples of community and team-building principles in action and received a glowing review in Oprah magazine.

-Her most recent release, Let Your Spirit Guides Speak, was published in the U.S. by Hampton Roads and in Germany by Random House.
+Her book, Let Your Spirit Guides Speak, was published in the U.S. by Hampton Roads and in Germany by Random House.
 It won a silver award from Nautilus, which recognizes books that build a better world.

-Deb’s next book, Be the Light That You Are: 10 Principles for Bringing Peace to a Chaotic World, will be released in spring of 2019.
-It’s all about taking your spiritual practice out into the world and putting it to work for you every day, with practical ideas of what to say and do when life throws you challenges.
+Be the Light That You Are: 10 Principles for Bringing Peace to a Chaotic World, helps readers apply their spiritual practice in everyday situations, with practical ideas of what to say and do when life throws you challenges.

 Deb’s writing was included in The Art of Living: A Practical Guide to Being Alive, along with essays by Deepak Chopra, Mikhail Gorbachev, Sir Richard Branson and the Dalai Lama, among others.